ConnorDonegan/connordonegan.github.io/_posts/2024-08-04-spatial-analysis-geostan.markdown

 ---

 <em>
-Re-posting from <a href="https://r-spatial.org">r-spatial.org</a>, with a few updates.
+Re-posting from <a href="https://r-spatial.org">r-spatial.org</a>, with a few updates, introducing the geostan R package for Bayesian spatial analysis.
 </em>